fedorovpv/VALA_assignment/README.md

 ## ℹ️ Implementation Notes

 The assignment task explicitly states that the data must be stored in a text file; otherwise, I would have used SQLite, which would simplify storing, inserting new records and performing sorting via SQL queries.
+This would also help if there is a slash "/" in the book title or author field.
+But the format was set by the task and it was programmed according to it.

 ## 🛠 Requirements